 The Weather Map will display your route of flight when available.
 The ATC flight planned route is displayed as a dashed black line while the actual route of flight is displayed as a solid blue line.
 If the ATC flight planned route is not yet available for a future flight, a simple arc will be displayed as a dashed black line until the ATC flight planned route becomes available.
 This view is also available on the Status Board "Trip Route Map" widget.

 The timeline at the bottom of the screen displays your scheduled flights in a linear form.
 Flights are displayed as an arc while straight lines indicate time on the ground.

 The timeline can be scrolled left and right to view additional flights.
+Tap the "Today" calendar symbol button at the upper right to scroll back to the closest entry to the current date.
 The currently displayed flight is highlighted in green.
 Scroll any flight to the center of the screen to display it on the weather map.
 Alternatively, you can tap the timeline to select a different flight to display on the weather map.
 This will also cause the map to zoom to the route you have selected.
 Tap on the green highlighted area to open the Leg View for that flight.

 The timeline also displays a brief overview of times throughout your schedule.
 Departure and arrival times are displayed below each airport code.
 The "turn time" on the ground between subsequent flights is represented below a short line in blue.
 Overnights and days off are indicated by a longer line with the date followed by the ground time displayed below in blue.

-The latest METAR and TAF data can be retrieved for any airport by tapping the button at the top right of the screen.
+The latest METAR and TAF data can be retrieved for any airport by tapping the weather symbol button at the top right of the screen.

 Tapping this button opens a new window.
 At the top center of the new window, enter a 3 or 4 digit airport code.
 You can press the "Go" button on the keyboard or the refresh button at the top right of the new window to retrieve new data.